leyvaKeilly/citybeatbackendapp/README.md

 - On VS Code open comp523citybeatbackend folder
 - Open terminal
-- Open the settings.py file and in ALLOWED_HOSTS add the urls of your new frontend and backend apps
+- Open the settings.py file and in ALLOWED_HOSTS add the names of your new frontend and backend apps

 On frontend: